gnahiak2/GETOU_/README.md

 ## 🧠 What is this project?

-GETOU_ is a compact, fully programmable macropad designed to give you fast access to shortcuts, macros, and workflows in a tiny 3×4 layout.
+getou_ is a compact, fully programmable macropad designed to give you fast access to shortcuts, macros, and workflows in a tiny 3×4 layout.

 It turns a simple grid of 12 keys into a powerful control surface for:
 - productivity shortcuts (copy, paste, window switching)